poplars-dev/poplars-dev.github.io/_customizations/poplar_addresses.md

 ### Return on Investment

-The potential ROI is large.
-It depends on shipping frequency, destinations, and carriers.
+The potential ROI depends on shipping frequency, destinations, and carriers.

 Taking as an example UPS, the following fees may be applied to shipments with